Moore Creek

 Moore Creek is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Moore Creek's dwelling structures, as per the latest Census, consisted entirely of houses with 0% other dwellings.
-This contrasted with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Moore Creek stood at 33.7%, with mortgaged properties at 61.4% and rented ones at 4.8%.
-The median monthly mortgage repayment was $2,167, significantly higher than Non-Metro NSW's average of $1,733.
-Weekly rent in Moore Creek was recorded at $450, compared to Non-Metro NSW's $330.
-Nationally, Moore Creek's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Moore Creek's dwelling structures, as per the latest Census, were entirely houses with no other dwellings.
+This contrasted with Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Moore Creek was at 33.7%, with mortgaged dwellings at 61.4% and rented ones at 4.8%.
+The median monthly mortgage repayment was $2,167, higher than Regional NSW's average of $1,733.
+The median weekly rent in Moore Creek was $450, compared to Regional NSW's $330.
+Nationally, Moore Creek's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $450.

 Frequently Asked Questions - Housing